Updated: June 11, 2019

 So as you can see, Salesforce has been moving toward consolidating its file management into Files so users do not have to use multiple tools for file management.
 By utilizing Files, you should be able to upload, follow, and share content more easily and quickly than ever before.

-Interested in finding out how StarrData can help you get the most out of Salesforce, contact us today and learn more.
+Interested in finding out how StarrData can help you store documents in Salesforce and get the most out of the CRM tool?
+Contact us today and learn more.